 • increase independence in activities of daily living and related self care skills (bathing, dressing, meal preparation, etc.)

 • assess your environment for modifications and adaptive equipment to increase ease and safety of daily activities

 • provide education for work simplification, energy conservation and joint protection

-• physical modalities for pain and functional mobility
+• improve physical modalities for pain and functionality

 Medical Social Workers

 Medical Social Workers specialize in helping patients and their families manage the stress that can be put on families and connect them with the necessary community resources available to them.

 Home Health Aides (HHA) assist patients in their completion of activities of daily living like bathing, light meal prep and personal care.

 Visiting Nurses recently upgraded the telemonitor product line and is now using completely wireless capable units and devices to track critical measurements on fragile or compromised patients.
 Being able to track daily measurements on patients by transmission to a secure website has shown to greatly decrease re-hospitalization rates and emergency room visits.
 These results can be sent to the patients' physician for review and enables the physician to make treatment decisions based on trend (multiple data points) data as opposed to a single value that could be due to a diet choice made by the person that day or the evening prior.
 In addition, any values not within a specified normal range are immediately sent to a RN for immediate review and possible action.